Prof-Sears/prof-sears.github.io/Foundations.md

    The Microsoft Word "Read Out Loud" feature provides the most correct reading of mathematics.
 *  The PDF version is best for printing.
 It has the cleanest format.
    It is not fully ADA compliant, so please be careful.
-*  The web version is HTML with Mathjax for rendering mathematics.
-   I am unsure how well screen readers will cope with the notation.

 ### Lesson List